Low Impact Design & Development—An Overview for the Accommodations Industry in Hawai’i

 - Case studies of LID projects in Hawai‘i

 - Getting started with LID (permitting, site planning, etc.)

 - Negative effects of stormwater runoff on coral reef health

 This guide was developed for the hotel and accommodations industry in Hawai‘i including, but not limited to:

 - Property managers

 - Maintenance and facilities personnel

 - Hotel and condominium owners

 It is also useful for project planners, investors, business owners, and the extended property management and development community at large.
 The overview describes LID use within existing hotels and resorts and provides background to help guide new development and redevelopment projects, retrofits and renovations.

-Thank you to the primary authors, Lauren Roth Venu, Matt Moore M.Sc (Roth Ecological Design Int’l LLC), and Wesley Crile (CORAL), and to the rest of the CORAL staff that edited and contributed to this guide.
+Thank you to the primary authors, Lauren Roth Venu, Matt Moore M.Sc (Roth Ecological Design Int’l LLC), and the CORAL staff members that contributed to this guide.